MicrosoftDocs/microsoft-cloud/docs/dev/copilot/copilot-for-dynamics365.md

 - [Project Management Copilot Overview](/dynamics365/project-operations/project-management/copilot-features)

-## Copilot in Dynamics 365 Sales & Viva Sales
+## Copilot in Dynamics 365 Sales & Microsoft Sales Copilot

-Copilot in Microsoft Dynamics 365 Sales and Viva Sales helps sellers dramatically reduce the time they spend on clerical tasks.
+Copilot in Microsoft Dynamics 365 Sales and Microsoft Sales Copilot helps sellers dramatically reduce the time they spend on clerical tasks.
 AI helps write email responses to customers and can even create an email summary of a Teams meeting in Outlook.
 The meeting summary pulls in details from the seller’s CRM such as product and pricing information, as well as insights from the recorded Teams call.
 With sellers spending as much as 66% of their day checking and responding to emails, this presents a significant business upside to give the seller more time with their customers.

 Copilot in Dynamics 365 Sales offers the following capabilities: